Consumer medicine information

 This risk is also increased if you take more than the recommended dose.

-Tell your doctor or pharmacist as soon as possible if you do not feel well while you are taking Temaze.
-Temaze helps most people with sleeping problems, but it may have unwanted side effects in some people.
+Tell your doctor or pharmacist as soon as possible if you do not feel well while you are taking TEMAZE even if you do not think that it is connected with the medicine.

 If you are over 65 years of age, you may have an increased chance of getting side effects.